ProjectPythia/pythia-foundations/foundations/getting-started-python.md

 ## Topics

-- [Quickstart: Zero to Python](quickstart): For the impatient among us: run your first Python code in the cloud!
+- [Quickstart: Zero to Python](quickstart.ipynb): For the impatient among us: run your first Python code in the cloud!
-- [Installing and Running Python](how-to-run-python): Detailed instructions for choosing a Python platform and getting up and running on a laptop, including using the conda package manager.
+- [Choosing a Python Platform](how-to-run-python.md): A brief overview of different ways to run Python code.
+- [Python in the Terminal](terminal.md): A quickstart guide to installing and running Python in a terminal.
+- [Python in Jupyter](jupyter.md): A quickstart guide to installing and running Python in a {term}`Jupyter Notebook`.
+- [Installing and Managing Python with Conda](conda.md): A detailed guide to the {term}`conda` package manager and installation with {term}`Miniforge`.